Di Teramo

 The Di Teramo is an indigenous breed of domestic goat from the province of Teramo, in Abruzzo in southern Italy, and is raised only in that area.
-Numbers are very low; the breed was listed as endangered by the FAO in 2007.
+Numbers are very low; the breed was listed as endangered by the Food and Agriculture Organization of the United Nations in 2007.
 It is further threatened by cross-breeding with the Garganica breed.

 The Di Teramo is one of the forty-three autochthonous Italian goat breeds of limited distribution for which a herdbook is kept by the Associazione Nazionale della Pastorizia, the Italian national association of sheep- and goat-breeders.
 Numbers were estimated at 500 in 1983; at the end of 2013 the registered population was 58.